nextflow-io/nf-prov/README.md

 ## Package, Upload, and Publish

-The project should hosted in a GitHub repository whose name should match the name of the plugin, that is the name of the directory in the `plugins` folder e.g. `nf-synapse` in this project.
+The project should hosted in a GitHub repository whose name should match the name of the plugin, that is the name of the directory in the `plugins` folder e.g. `nf-prov` in this project.

 Following these step to package, upload and publish the plugin: